coros-hq/inkwell/README.md

 ## Overview

-inkwell is a local-first markdown editor built as a native macOS desktop app.
+inkwell is a local-first markdown editor built as a native desktop app for macOS, Windows, and Linux.
 Notes are stored as plain `.md` files in a vault folder you own — no cloud, no accounts, no lock-in.

 It pairs a distraction-free writing environment with a rich live preview, a Kanban board, a canvas drawing tool, a suite of themes, and deep integrations: a native MCP server so Claude can read and write your notes, and built-in GitHub sync to push your docs to any repository.